gravitational/teleport/docs/admin-guide.md

 > teleport start --labels uptime=[1m:"uptime -p"],kernel=[1h:"uname -r"]
 ```

-Obvioiusly the kernel version is not going to change often, so this example runs
+Obviously the kernel version is not going to change often, so this example runs
 `uname` once an hour.
 When this node starts and reports its labels into the cluster,
 users will see: